dejay22kar/jay22kar/me-myself-and-i.md

   <li><strong>Math -</strong> Just at an intermediate level.
 Its mind-blowing and mind-boggling!</li>
   <li><strong>Music -</strong> Oooofff… where do I even begin.
 Let me just share a song with you - <a href="https://www.youtube.com/watch?v=TUVcZfQe-Kw">guess?</a></li>
   <li><strong>Bookish -</strong> “Yes, Bookish” assured Jay nodding his head as he imagined the confused face of the reader while reading this.
 “Don’t you know Bookish!?
 The language novels speak?” asked Jay enthusiastically.</li>
   <li><strong>Actions -</strong> Well, this one’s tricky.
-I can be quite fluent at it one day and completely forget it the other.
-Its hard to practice.
+I can be quite fluent at it one day and completely forget it the other; it's hard to practice.
 Secondly, you rarely come across people who speak it.</li>
 </ul>

 <h2> My hobbies and interests - </h2>